-NOTE: where a Notified Body is involved in the conformity assessment of the device and the Medical team identifies remaining uncertainty with regards to the sufficiency of the clinical data, the Notified Body can be contacted to discuss additional measures (e.g. as part of the post-market clinical follow-up) that ensure product conformity and approval.
+NOTE: where a Notified Body is involved in the conformity assessment of the device and the Medical team identifies remaining uncertainty with regard to the sufficiency of the clinical data, the Notified Body can be contacted to discuss additional measures (e.g., as part of the post-market clinical follow-up) that ensure product conformity and approval.

 |Output||Completed Clinical Evaluation Report